Each NFL team can have up to 10 players on the squad.

 Players can be on the practice squad for two seasons — three if their team keeps 53 players on the roster at all times.
 A PS season equals at least three games during the first two years or one game during the third PS season.

-Players claimed off a squad must be kept on a 53-man roster for three weeks — or paid three game checks if he is released before three weeks.
+Players claimed off a squad must be kept on a 53-man roster for three weeks — or paid three game checks if released before three weeks.